derienshawn/career-stack/README.md

 # Running the app locally

-Run the following command inside the "app" directory to start the app locally:
+Run the following command inside the root directory to start the app locally:
 ```
-uvicorn main:app --reload
+uvicorn server:app --reload
 ```

 # Staging